Fitness and Health Click here for more details Fitness and Health

-IFA Sports Nutritionist Certification Test
+IFA Sports Nutritionist Certification Exam

-Once you receive a passing grade, you may return to the main page and use the PayHere link to pay by Credit Card on our secure server to receive your certification card.
+Once you receive a passing grade, you will be able to pay on the results page of this exam by Credit Card using a secure server to receive your certification card and certificate.
 Your name will be printed on the certification card exactly as you type it.
 So, please observe proper case and enter your legal name.
-You can move through the test faster using the TAB key to go forward (SHIFT TAB for backward) and space bar to mark the answer.

 All information is required.
 You will NOT be put on a mailing list.

-First Name - (ex: John)
+First Name

-Last Name - (ex: Jones) Name changes later are not allowed, enter it correctly now to avoid retesting.
+Name changes later are not allowed, enter it correctly now to avoid retesting.

-Address, Apt # Missing apartment numbers will cause non-delivery
+Missing apartment numbers will cause non-delivery

 City/APO/FPO